 Amal Clooney Just Wore 2024's Most Controversial Shoe Trend in the Most 2025 Way

 As one does when your last name is Clooney, George and Amal Clooney are spending their pre-holiday time in the sunny South of France enclave of St. Tropez.
-And as she always does, Amal is dressing for the location—footwear included.
+As she always does, Amal is dressing for the location—footwear included.

-During the time of year when most of us are stuck in boots and sneakers, Clooney just provided a reminder of the controversial shoe trend everyone was wearing earlier this year when the weather was warm: netted shoes.
+During the time of year when most of us are stuck in boots and trainers, Clooney just provided a reminder of the controversial shoe trend everyone was wearing earlier this year when the weather was warm: netted shoes.
 The trend went fully mainstream, as controversial trends sometimes do, but obviously fell by the wayside when cold weather arrived.
-But I do think the trend will return when things warm back up in 2025, and I think people will style them the way Clooney styled her Stella McCartney macramé high-heel mules: with the boho trend.
+That being said, I do think the trend will return when things warm back up in 2025, and I think people will style them the way Clooney styled her Stella McCartney macramé high-heel mules: with the boho trend.

 Allyson is a senior editor for Who What Wear.
 She joined the company in 2014 as co-founder Katherine Power's executive assistant and over the years has written hundreds of stories for Who What Wear.
 Prior to her career in fashion, Allyson worked in the entertainment industry at companies such as Sony Pictures Television.
 Allyson is now based in Raleigh, North Carolina, and is originally from Baton Rouge, Louisiana.
 She holds a BFA in theater.
 Her path to fashion may not have been linear, but based on the number of fashion magazines she collected as a child and young adult, it was meant to be.